Lesson Plan or Class?

 So what is the difference between a Class and a Lesson Plan?

 A Homeschool Planet Lesson Plan is a sequence of assignments with, optionally, associated resources, links to digital content (e.g., websites, online videos, PDFs, etc.), grading categories, and attendance-tracking information.
+The assignments, notes, and resources in a lesson plan are NOT assigned to any specific dates.

 If you want to create a lesson plan that you will use multiple times, perhaps with different students in different school years, then it makes a lot of sense for you to create the lesson plan in the Lesson Plan Library, then apply it as you need it.
 However, if you want to create a lesson plan that you will only use once, then you don’t need to create it in the Lesson Plan Library.
 You can simply create a new Class in the Calendar or Planner views, and edit the class directly.